MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 ## Licensing requirements

-Beginning in late April 2024, Copilot in Engage will be available and enabled for all premium users as part of their Microsoft Viva license plans.
+Beginning in late April 2024, Copilot in Engage will be available and enabled for all premium users as part of their _Microsoft Viva Suite_ or _Viva Employee Communications and Communities_ licenses.
 AI-powered Summarization will be enabled at the same time for all users in the premium licensed tenant.
 Viva Engage must be [in Native Mode](overview-native-mode.md) to support feature access.

 [Microsoft 365 Copilot](/microsoft-365-copilot/microsoft-365-copilot-setup) is available separately.